spokeldn/react-test/README.md

 * Shows the total with a dummy `Pay` button

 ### Bonus:
-* Update the item amount in the cart (think about stock)
+* Update the item amount in the cart
-* Add a promotion input to make %20 discount
+* Add a promotion input to make 20% discount
 * Implement this test within the NextJS framework

 Happy hacking!